DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: Introduction

 To address these challenges, we tackle the problem of dynamically adjusting the P/D ratio in a PD-Disaggregation deployment to improve goodput.
-Concretely, we (i) derive a principled method to compute an optimal P/D ratio for a given load regime, (ii) apply intelligent scheduling to mitigate the short term resource mismatch caused by mixed-length requests and improve the effectiveness of systems in high-load scenarios, and (iii) leverage the monitoring data we re-evaluate the system P/D ratio and decide whether the current configuration remains optimal or requires elastic scaling of P-instances and D-instances.
-Our contributions are as follows: \begin{itemize} \item We design DOPD, an intelligent and dynamic LLM-inference framework that continuously tunes the number and configuration of P-instances and D-instances. \item We present a comprehensive system model and in-depth analysis of PD-Disaggregation, identifying the key challenges faced by disaggregated inference architectures. \item We propose an optimal P/D ratio calculation method that integrates device-level and workload-level factors, and we design an intelligent, length-aware request-scheduling algorithm to mitigate resource mismatch caused by mixed-length inference workloads. \item We perform extensive experiments demonstrating that DOPD substantially increases system goodput ($1.5\times$) and the SLO attainment (from 80.8\% to 99.4\%) under realistic production traces. \end{itemize}
+Concretely, we (i) derive a principled method to compute an optimal P/D ratio for a given load regime, (ii) apply intelligent scheduling to mitigate the short-term resource mismatch caused by mixed-length requests and improve the effectiveness of systems in high-load scenarios, and (iii) leverage the monitoring data to re-evaluate the system P/D ratio and decide whether the current configuration remains optimal or requires elastic scaling of P-instances and D-instances.
+Our contributions are as follows: \begin{itemize} \item We design DOPD, an intelligent and dynamic LLM inference framework that continuously tunes the number and configuration of P-instances and D-instances. \item We present a comprehensive system model and in-depth analysis of PD-Disaggregation, identifying the key challenges faced by disaggregated inference architectures. \item We propose an optimal P/D ratio calculation method, and we design an intelligent, length-aware request-scheduling algorithm to mitigate resource mismatch caused by mixed-length inference workloads. \item We perform extensive experiments demonstrating that DOPD substantially increases system goodput ($1.5\times$) and the SLO attainment (from 80.8\% to 99.4\%) under realistic production traces, while validating its effectiveness across diverse scenarios. \end{itemize}